 Well, a degree is a great place to start.

 - A university grad is likely to earn over $1 million more during their lifetime compared to someone who didn’t finish Year 12.
 You can’t argue with figures like that.

 - A uni degree opens up doors for your child that may not be possible without tertiary education.
 The advanced knowledge and skills developed while studying means grads have lots of opportunities for career advancement.

 - Our degrees aren’t just about academics and theory.
-Charles Sturt students start their career from day one – learning in hands-on environments, developing practical skills and building confidence to graduate job-ready.
+Charles Sturt students start their career from day one – putting ideas into action and getting to work – so they graduate job-ready.

 Education is an investment.
-And with Charles Sturt – it’s an investment that pays off because we have the highest graduate employment rate in Australia.* What’s that mean?
+And with Charles Sturt – it’s an investment that pays off because accordingly to no less a publication that The Good Universities Guide 2022/23, we have the highest graduate employment rate in Australia.
+What’s that mean?
 It means that more graduates from Charles Sturt find full-time employment within four months of finishing their degree than graduates from any other university in Australia.

 Help with uni costs